 Despite major concerns surrounding the risks of tobacco on one’s health and the inability to implement standard marketing practices for tobacco products in many of the largest markets around the world, these companies have still been able to continue to pile in the dough.
 However, such conglomerates can’t be run by just one person.
 So, this “problem” is not something that can simply be blamed on some evil executive hiding in the shadows in his penthouse apartment.
 Of course, it takes a large team of people worldwide to keep these businesses running, and there are millions of people whose livelihoods are directly reliant on the tobacco industry in various ways.

-Believe it or not, Philip Morris International was recognized as a top employer globally, for the sixth year in a row, by the Top Employers Institute.
-Based on what they say, Philip Morris International is also greatly committed to creating a smoke-free future by introducing a line of smoke-free products for adult smokers.
+Believe it or not, Philip Morris International (NYSE: PM) was recognized as a top employer globally, for the sixth year in a row, by the Top Employers Institute.
+Based on what they say, Philip Morris International (NYSE: PM) is also greatly committed to creating a smoke-free future by introducing a line of smoke-free products for adult smokers.